-September 23, 2019: Leading Through Difficult Conversations
+Session 3: Leading Through Difficult Conversations

 Gain an understanding of the conscious and unconscious elements of difficult conversations; discover your viewpoint on the value of conflict in leadership situations; practice strategies intended to navigate conflict effectively.

-October 7, 2019: Engaging with High Performing Teams
+Session 4: Engaging with High Performing Teams

 Identify how leaders contribute to creating and sustaining effective teams; be exposed to a method for analyzing team effectiveness; discover strategies to inspire accountability at individual and team levels.

-October 21: 2019: Becoming Who You Intend to Be
+Session 5: Becoming Who You Intend to Be

 Determine the values that you will strive never to compromise; map out your life/career timeline in a way that aligns with these values and your aspirations for the future; identify strategies that can help you thrive no matter where you are on the journey.

-November 4, 2019: Reflecting Back, Moving Forward
+Session 6: Reflecting Back, Moving Forward

 Revisit the frameworks you’ve been exposed to in the program; reinforce key concepts, skills, and personal insights; discuss strategies for integrating what you’ve learned today and in the future.